omaruddin/silex-bootstrap/README.md

 Licence
 -------

-As this is effectively a derivative of Silex and associated documentation, it is available under the same licence as Silex itself - i.e. MIT.
+As this is effectively a derivative of Silex and associated documentation, it is available under the same MIT licence.